djnotes/madelineproto-container/README.md

 # MadelineProto Container Image

+## Features
-An easy way to get started with MadelineProto.
+- An easy way to get started with MadelineProto.
-All the MadelineProto requirements are already installed in this image.
-You can use this image with Docker or Podman.
+- All the MadelineProto requirements are already installed in this image.
+-  You can use this image with Docker or Podman.
 GitHub hosts the code, but the image is on Docker Hub.

 To get started run: